realworldocaml/book/book/guided-tour/README.md

 val ratio : int -> int -> float = <fun>
 ```

-Note that we used a slightly different syntax for opening the module, since
+We used a slightly different syntax for opening the module, since we
-we were only opening it in the local scope inside the definition of `ratio`.
+were only opening it in the local scope inside the definition of
-There's also a more concise syntax for local opens, as you can see here.
+`ratio`.
+There's also a more concise syntax for local opens, as you
+can see here.

 ```ocaml env=main
 # let ratio x y =